oracle/weblogic-kubernetes-operator/kubernetes/tutorial/shell-wrapper.md

   service/voyager-ings-stats   ClusterIP   10.111.168.56   <none>        56789/TCP      11h
   ```

-- Access WebLogic Domains via Voyager
+- Access "WebLogic Ready App" in WebLogic Domains via Voyager.
-  - To access "WebLogic Ready App" in the cluster in `domain1`, run
+  - To access `domain1`:
   `curl -v -H 'host: domain1.org' http://$hostname:30307/weblogic/`
-  - To access "WebLogic Ready App" in the cluster in `domain2`, run
+  - To access `domain2`:
   `curl -v -H 'host: domain2.org' http://$hostname:30307/weblogic/`
-  - To access "WebLogic Ready App" in the cluster in `domain3`, run
+  - To access `domain3`:
   `curl -v -H 'host: domain3.org' http://$hostname:30307/weblogic/`

 ## Customize Setup
 You can create your own setup shell wrapper to do some customization, specially if you choose to run one or two domains.
-Uncomments some lines to the following file and generate your own setup shell file.
+For instance, following are the cmds to create only `domain1`.
 ```
-#!/bin/bash
-# Copyright 2019, Oracle Corporation and/or its affiliates.
-All rights reserved.
-# Licensed under the Universal Permissive License v 1.0 as shown at http://oss.oracle.com/licenses/upl.
-set -e   # Exit immediately if a command exits with a non-zero status.

-SECONDS=0
-./domain.sh checkPV

-# create operator
-./operator.sh pullImages
-./operator.sh create
-./domain.sh createPV

-# run domain1
+# create domain1
 ./domain.sh createDomain1
 ./domain.sh waitUntilReady default domain1

-# run domain2
-./domain.sh createDomain2
-./domain.sh waitUntilReady test1 domain2

-# run domain3
-./domain.sh createDomain3
-./domain.sh waitUntilReady test1 domain3

-# setup load balancer
-./traefik.sh createCon
-./traefik.sh createIng

-echo "$0 took $(($SECONDS / 60)) minutes and $(($SECONDS % 60)) seconds to finish."
 ```

 ## Cleanup
+Run `clean.sh` to clean up everything created by `setup.sh`.
+Then got to PV_ROOT to clean all subfolders.
+Note that the owner of the subfolders can be different from current user since they are created by container.
+So you need to use `sudo` to delete them.
 ```
-cd weblogic-kubernetes-operator/kubernetes/tutorial/
+cd wls-operator-tutorial
-export PV_ROOT=<PVPath>
-./clean.sh  # if you run setup-v.sh, you need to run clean-v.sh to do cleanup.
-# Then go to PV_ROOT and clean this folder.
-# The owner of subfolders can be different from current user since they are created by container so you need sudo to delete them.
+./clean.sh
 cd $PV_ROOT
 sudo rm -rf shared logs
 ```